Keyword search: 179 records shown

 Domains: Clinical practice, Communication

-The second of three programmes, where experts discuss different techniques to help overcome the challenges when examining patients with learning disabilities, using different approaches and clinical tests that may be appropriate for this group of patients.
+In the second part of this series, experts explore a range of techniques to address the challenges of examining patients with learning disabilities, highlighting different approaches and clinical tests for this group.

 Topics: Learning disabilities, Retinoscopy, Charts, Ophthalmoscopy, Communication, Visual assessment, Refraction, Visual fields, Binocular vision, Autism, Down’s syndrome, Cerebral palsy, Vulnerable children, Vulnerable adults, School.